Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-There are clear differences between our results and those of \citet{Ritondale2019a}.
+There are differences between our results and those of \citet{Ritondale2019a}.
 Assessing the cause for discrepancy is difficult.
-The BELLS-GALLERY source galaxies are very compact Lyman-alpha emitters \citep{Shu2016, Ritondale2019} which produced systematics for our fits to simulated lenses with similar source properties.
-Therefore the most likely culprit is how each work approaches the source analysis.
-Whilst {\tt PyAutoLens} and the method of \citet{Ritondale2019a} are similar, for example both use a Delaunay mesh, there are subtle differences in their implementation and the regularization schemes that are applied.
-More detailed study is warranted, especially in light of the systematics highlighted by \citet{Etherington2022} where stochasticity in the construction of the source pixelization can produce large spikes in the log likelihood.
+BELLS-GALLERY source galaxies are compact Lyman-alpha emitters \citep{Shu2016, Ritondale2019} which for fits to simulated lenses with similar source properties highlighted the need for higher source resolution (see \cref{A_Pre_Subhalo}).
+Therefore the differences are likely due to how each work approaches the source analysis.
+Although {\tt PyAutoLens} and the method of \citet{Ritondale2019a} are similar, there are differences in their implementation and the regularization schemes that are applied.
+More detailed study is warranted, especially in light of the systematics highlighted by \citet{Etherington2022} where stochasticity in the construction of the source can produce large spikes in the log likelihood.